Bristisul123/Data-Science/Day-3/Day_3.md

     print("Too Short.
 Try again.")

 ## Goal:
- 1. Use while True and handle the exit condition manually.
+    1. Use `while True` and handle the exit condition manually.
- 2. Calculate sum using a for loop and a tracker without using the math formula (n+1).
+    2. Calculate sum using a `for` loop and a tracker without using the math formula `(n+1)`.
- 3. Use the continue keyword.
+    3. Use the `continue` keyword.
- 4. Write a loop that prints every letter on a new line
+    4. Write a loop that prints every letter on a new line.